boydx/geosalad/PITCHME.md

 ---
-We'll use the git hosting service
+We'll use the Git hosting service
 ### GitHub
 and their desktop app to manage our projects.